-If you have an older child with younger siblings one idea is to ask them to create an activity for the younger ones or even set up their own science lesson with a plan and resources.
+If you have an older child with younger siblings another idea is to ask them to create an activity for the younger ones or even set up their own science lesson with a plan and resources.

 Science projects for teens using technology